afidosstar/sails-hook-swagger/README.md

 ![](https://github.com/afidosstar/sails-hook-swagger/raw/master/simples/picture-3.png)

 you can also specify filename like: sails generate swagger my-api.yml

+> Note:
-> Note: commande line can support yml and json output
+> * commande line can support yml and json output
+> * you can also specify filename like: `sails generate swagger my-api.yml`

 ## Inject files for look and feel customization, a JS and CSS file